jamesETF/EthicalFrenchie_Final/index.md

 title: Ethical Frenchie
 width: medium
 section: medium
-description: French Bulldog Breeder with Passion for our Puppies
+description: A family and friends based French Bulldog Breeder located in New York, NY.
+We welcome you to Learn more about us and our ethically bred french bulldog puppies.
 width: full

 navbar: